pynucastro.networks package

 set_equal()[source]#

-set all species to be equal
+Set all species to be equal

 set_nuc(name, xval)[source]#

-set nuclei name to the mass fraction xval
+Set nuclei name to the mass fraction xval

 set_random(alpha=None, seed=None)[source]#

-set all species using a Dirichlet distribution with parameters alpha and specified rng seed
+Set all species using a Dirichlet distribution with parameters alpha and specified rng seed.

 set_solar_like(Z=0.02)[source]#

-approximate a solar abundance, setting p to 0.7, He4 to 0.3 - Z and the remainder evenly distributed with Z
+Approximate a solar abundance, setting p to 0.7, He4 to 0.3 - Z and the remainder evenly distributed with Z

 property ye#

-return the electron fraction
+Return the electron fraction of the composition

 property zbar#

-return the mean charge, Zbar
+Return the mean charge, Zbar

 class pynucastro.networks.rate_collection.Explorer(rc, comp, **kwargs)[source]#